Entanglement distribution based on quantum walk in arbitrary quantum networks: Experiments

 \section{Experiments}

-We have implemented five experiments of generating entangled states by quantum walks on a superconducting quantum computer, which shows the feasibility of our theory in physical experiments to some extent.
-Superconducting quantum computer we used is \emph{Quafu ScQ-P10}, and its schematic diagram of the quantum processor is shown in the \Cref{fig:16}.
-In these works, the circuits we use consist of 10 qubits in a one-dimensional array.
-The Hamiltonian of this system is written as follow with the rotating wave approximation
+We implemented some experiments of some modules (\Cref{fig:2528}) of entanglement distributions on a superconducting quantum processor, which shows the feasibility of our theory in physical experiments to some extent.
+A schematic of the quantum processor is shown in \Cref{fig:16}.
+In these studies, the circuits we used consist of 10 qubits in a one-dimensional array.
+The Hamiltonian of this system is written as follows with the rotating wave approximation:

 where $\omega_i$ is the frequency of qubit $Q_i$, $g_{ij}$ is the coupling coefficient of qubits $Q_i,Q_j$, and $\sigma^{\pm}$ is the raising (lowering) operator.